Asaad012/CyCheatsheet/Forensics.md

 ## Image Disk
 When you got an image disk this means it may have all the data even the removed data so for this we will use library that is called **The Sleuth Kit** which has useful tools to recover them

-To show partition layout inside a disk image, this will show you the partitions and from there you can take the offset and use it later for your recovering process
+**mmls** To show partition layout inside a disk image, this will show you the partitions and from there you can take the offset and use it later for your recovering process
 ```
 mmls disk.flag.img
 ```